A New Broadband Spectral State in the Ultraluminous X-ray Source Holmberg IX X-1: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+The authors would like to thank the reviewer for their helpful feedback, which helped to improve the final version of the manuscript.
 DJW, TPR and WNA acknowledge support from the Science and Technology Facilities Council (STFC; grant codes ST/Y001060/1, ST/X001075/1 and ST/Y001982/1, respectively).
 CP is supported by PRIN MUR SEAWIND -- European Union -- NextGenerationEU.
-RS acknowledges support from the University of the Chinese Academy of Sciences during part of this work.
+RS acknowledges support from the University of the Chinese Academy of Sciences during part of this work, as well as support from the INAF grant number 1.05.23.04.04.
 This research has made use of data obtained with \nustar, a project led by Caltech, funded by NASA and managed by NASA/JPL, and has utilized the \nustardas\ software package, jointly developed by the ASDC (Italy) and Caltech (USA).
 This research has also made use of data obtained with \xmm, an ESA science mission with instruments and contributions directly funded by ESA Member States.